NameCategory

 Don’t panic yet.

-First, take a peek at the current status of your desired domain name by running a WhoIs check (again, GoDaddy has an excellent WhoIs service you can use for free).
+First, take a peek at the current status of your desired domain name by running a WhoIs check.

 This will show you the contact information for the person who currently owns the domain name you want and when their ownership rights are set to come up for renewal.